Child marriage: Judaism

-Catholic Church
+Christianity

 The minimum ages of consent for marriage in the Catholic Church are 14 for girls and 16 for boys.
 Being underage constitutes a diriment impediment.
 That is, a marriage involving an underage bride or groom is canonically invalid.
 A Conference of Bishops may adopt a higher age for marriage, but in that case, the higher age only creates a prohibitive impediment, that is, a marriage involving a bride or groom above the Church's minimum age but below that set by the Conference is valid but illicit.
 Permission to marry against a civil authority's directive requires the permission of the Ordinary, which, in the case of sensible and equal laws regarding marriage age, is not usually granted.
 The permission by the Ordinary is also required in case of a marriage of a minor when their parents are unaware of his marriage or if their parents reasonably oppose the marriage.

 Islam

 In classical Islamic law, suitability for marital relations is conditional on physical maturity (bulugh) and mental maturity (rushd).
 Classical jurists did not stipulate a minimum marriageable age because they did not believe that maturity is reached by everyone at a specific age.
 Büchler and Schlater observe that "marriageable age according to classical Islamic law coincides with the occurrence of puberty.
 The notion of puberty refers to signs of physical maturity such as the emission of semen or the onset of menstruation".
 Traditional schools of Islamic jurisprudence (madhaahib) define the age of full legal capacity to enter marriage as follows:

 According to Büchler and Schlater, while marriageable age is not the same as the legal majority under civil law, these age limits may correspond.

 The 1917 codification of Islamic family law in the Ottoman Empire distinguished between the age of competence for marriage, which was set at 18 for boys and 17 for girls, and the minimum age for marriage, which followed the traditional Hanafi ages of the legal majority of 12 for boys and 9 for girls.
 Marriage below the age of competence was permissible only if proof of sexual maturity was accepted in court, while marriage under the minimum age was forbidden.
 During the 20th century, most countries in the Middle East followed the Ottoman precedent in defining the age of competence, while raising the minimum age to 15 or 16 for boys and 13–16 for girls.
 Marriage below the age of competence is subject to approval by a judge and the legal guardian of the adolescent.
 Egypt diverged from this pattern by setting the age limits of 18 for boys and 16 for girls, without a distinction between competence for marriage and minimum age.
 In 2020, Saudi Arabia officially banned all marriages under the age of 18.
 The push to ban child marriage was initially opposed by senior clergy, who argued that a woman reaches adulthood at puberty.
-However, by 2019 the Saudi Shura Council had outlawed marriages under the age of 15, and required court approval for those under 18.
+However, by 2019 the Saudi Shura Council had outlawed marriages under the age of 15 and required court approval for those under 18.